koyarei/titanic_kaggle/titanic.md

 ##   female 0.2580 0.7420
 ##   male   0.8111 0.1889
 ```
 74% of females survived, versus only 19% for males.

+#### Round 1 submission:
+Assume all females survived, and all males died.

+#### Round 1 submission result:
+This model had an accuracy of 0.76555.

 Now let's get back to the ages.